 ObamaTwitter Scare 2013

-Statistical analysis of the frequency and severity of virus impacts over the past 13 years provides an estimate of the probability of experiencing different scales of loss in the next twelve months.
-The loss probability distribution is also adjusted to take into account the increasing reliance of commercial activity on information technology, the increased investment in network security and the growing prevalence and sophistication of modern cyber attacks.
-The loss level that would be achieved with 1% probability is estimated at over $90 Bn.

 Historical event examples

 Conficker Worm (2008 to present)

 This worm is most closely related to the attacks that affected the early internet, such as ILOVEYOU and MyDoom.
 It originally targeted a vulnerability in Microsoft Windows which was fixed by Microsoft a long time ago and no longer exists in the latest versions of Windows.
 Once the worm has infected its host it no longer needs the vulnerability.
 The worm has numerous methods of spreading itself and has the ability to be upgraded by its originators (perpetrators unknown, but thought to reside in Ukraine).
 There have been five versions of Conficker to date (A through E) each becoming increasingly malicious.
 The worm is currently ‘in remission’ having had its links cut to its command and control servers.
 1.8 million PCs are still infected, years after the initial infection.
 McAfee estimates the total global loss from Conficker at $9bn.